 Øster Farimagsgade 5, 1353 København K

-Dr. Marie Bruvik Heinskou has been an assistant professor at the Department of Sociology, University of Copenhagen since 2010.
-She is a conveanor of the research group of Culture and Civil Society at the Department of Sociology and she has worked within the field of culture, sexuality, embodiment, violence and sex work for the past 10 years.
+She has been associate professor of Sociology at Aalborg University 2017-2018 and assistant professor at the Department of Sociology, University of Copenhagen from 2010-2017.
+She has been coordinator of the research group of Culture and Civil Society at the Department of Sociology, University of Copenhagen and she has worked within the research field of culture, sexuality, embodiment, violence and sex work for the past 10 years.
 She gained her PhD in Sociology from University of Copenhagen in 2010.